pedro-lucas-bravo/human_swarm_examples/python/sysmus25_workshop/README.md

 * Download the **HS-ims** application for visualization and interaction in a 3D environment according to your operative system:

-    * [HS-ims Windows](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/download/v1.0.0/win_ims.zip) (Open the *Human Swarm IMS.exe* file to check that the app is working)
+    * [HS-ims Windows](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/download/v1.0.0/win_ims.zip) (Unzip the file and open the *Human Swarm IMS.exe* file to check that the app is working)

-    * [HS-ims Mac](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/download/v1.0.0/mac_ims.zip) (Open the .app file)
+    * [HS-ims Mac](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/download/v1.0.0/mac_ims.zip) (Unzip the file and open the .app file)

     > MacOS users may encounter issues when attempting to open this app.
 In this case, open a terminal and run the command `xattr -rc [PATH_TO_APP]` then try to open the app again.
+In case it still does not allow you to open the app, try the following:

+    * Open a terminal and navigate to the following path:

+        `cd <PATH_WHERE_YOU_DOWNLOAD>/mac_ims.app/Contents/MacOS`

+    * Once in this address, execute the following command:

+        `chmod -R 777 "Human Swarm IMS"`

+    * Now you should be able to open the app.

 * For the system part: Install [Python](https://www.python.org/downloads/) >= 3.11.5 with the following packages:
     * [numpy](https://pypi.org/project/numpy/)